 “Are you pregnant?”

 Others would approach me at social gatherings and blatantly demand to know when I would have a child, snarkily asking “Soooo, any good news?” and gasping when I responded that it wasn’t the right time for a child in my life.
 “No!” they would exclaim, quickly standing up and mentally preparing for a long debate.
 “You shouldn’t wait that long.
 You should have them quickly.”

 A few thousand retorts would cross my mind.
 How I wish I could go back in time and say “Alrighty then, let me go get started.
 Save me some dessert, will you?” or “I didn’t realize you had ownership over my body and life.
 Write down your address for me so I can start sending you my bills.”

-However, I usually laughed it off and waved them away.
+However, I would laugh it off and wave them away.
 Nothing was remotely funny, I just couldn’t believe the outright nosiness of it all.
 Someone once dared to ask if I was unable to have children because “it’s been two years already.”
 LOLWUT

 If I-someone who has never experienced loss of pregnancy or loss of a child- felt so uncomfortable, furious, and belittled with this pressure...
 I cannot begin to imagine the pain of someone who actually has lost a child, miscarried, struggled to get pregnant, and/or was told he or she is unable to have children.

 So much probing, dissecting, and analyzing about what is- at the base of it all- someone’s sex life (or non-existing sex life) is craaazy inappropriate and downright disrespectful.
 Can you imagine how much hurt, devastation, and damage is being caused when posed to people who are silently suffering?
 The thing most people do not realize is that they can never know who is suffering and who isn’t.
 They don’t get that having a child does not define someone’s worth and right to exist.